dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

 [!code-csharp[](first-web-api/samples/3.0/TodoApiDTO/Controllers/TodoItemsController.cs?name=snippet)]

-Verify you can't post and get the secret field.
+Verify you can't post or get the secret field.

 ## Call the web API with JavaScript